 Taxi Ride is expensive, also run here Uber, so you can try to spend less.
 You can rent a car, but we suggest to don’t do it, the city centre like we said already, is really small and walkable.
 If you might choose to rent a car, you can find a lot of problems to find parking space.

-The street of the city centre is really small and get limited parking space and narrow streets.
+The streets of the city centre are really small and get limited parking space and narrow streets.

 Despite the common thinking, Brussels is a really safe city, more than expectations.